yvnvii/hack-the-planet/docs/sessions/session-4.md

 </figure>

 ## Icebreaker question
-* How many phone numbers do you know by heart?
+* What is one thing you wish you understood but don't?

 ## :material-book-variant: Learning objectives
 In this session we will learn about using conda for package management and